 Payment Information.
 When you purchase the Services, we will also collect transaction information, which may include your credit card information, billing and mailing address, and other payment-related information (“ Payment Information”).
 We describe how Payment Information may be collected and processed in Section 4.

 Third Party Platforms.
 We may collect information when you interact with our advertisements and other content on third-party sites or platforms, such as social networking sites.
 This may include information such as “Likes”, profile information gathered from social networking sites or the fact that you viewed or interacted with our content.

 Legal Basis.Our Legitimate Interest.
 Intercom products work together to help sales, marketing, and support teams better communicate with customers.
 In order to engage visitors and leads we have a legitimate interest to collect relevant data and send messages based on this information.
 We consider your privacy and data protection rights when we pursue our legitimate interests and ensure that the way our Offerings work don't impact on those rights.
 For website visitors Intercom will store this data for 9 months, for sales and marketing leads Intercom will store this data until the individual opts out or where they have not engaged with Intercom in 24 months.

 B. Customer Data.

 You may submit various types of information and data into the Services for hosting and processing purposes (“Customer Data”).
-Customer Data may include, without limitation, (a) personal information such as names, email addresses and phone numbers of your end user customers, potential customers and other users of and visitors to your websites, apps and other properties (“People”), which information may be input into the Services by you or collected by the Services using Intercom tags, scripts and other code implemented on such properties, and (b) information contained in communications between you and People using the messaging features of the Services.
+Customer Data may include, without limitation, (a) billing information, personal information such as names, email addresses, phone numbers, location and photos of your end user customers, potential customers and other users of and visitors to your websites, apps and other properties (e.g. Teammates' details (“People”), which information may be input into the Services by you or collected by the Services using Intercom tags, scripts and other code implemented on such properties, and (b) information contained in communications between you and People using the messaging features of the Services.